NCAAB Odds & Betting Lines

 The point spread is the great equalizer because it makes it possible to bet on even the worst teams.

-What is an over/under in college basketball?
+What is an over/under or total in college basketball?

-A total in college basketball betting is a wager on the combined number of points scored by both teams in a given game.
+A in college basketball betting is a wager on the combined number of points scored by both teams in a given game.
 You’re not trying to guess the number exactly, but are instead betting on whether the total points will be over or under a certain amount.

 A team like Virginia has had low totals -- often around 120 -- because of its stifling defense and slow pace.